Influencer Marketing Trends in 2025

 The global market size of influencer marketing was $21 billion in 2023, a 29% increase from $16 billion in 2022.
 Projections indicate the industry will reach approximately $24 billion by the end of 2024.

-One of the most common ways for brands to collaborate with influencers is through sponsored posts on social networks.
-These posts can be photos or videos that present the brand and products in a creative and attractive way.
-According to the Kolsquare State of Influencer Marketing Report, sponsored posts are the most popular way for companies to work with, with 67% of UK brands using it.
+A common way for brands to collaborate with influencers is through sponsored posts on social networks.
+Posts can be photos or videos that present the brand and products in a creative and attractive way.

 The downside?
 The brand has little control over content, and the influencer may choose not to create any content about the product at all.